Timthreetwelve/HWiNFO-VSB-Viewer/HWiNFOVSBViewer/ReadMe.txt

 an HTML file.
 There are also options to change the size of the display and for refreshing the data.
 By clicking on the grid column headers you can sort the columns in the grid.

 The second screen is the Settings screen.
-You can select between Light, Dark and System themes.
-You can select the accent color and you can choose between five sizes for the app.
-You can choose the font weight and row spacing in the grid on the first page.
+You can select from five themes.
+You can select the accent color and you can choose between seven UI sizes for the app.
+You can choose the font and font weight and row spacing in the grid on the first page.
 There are also options to have the app stay on top of other windows and you can control the detail of the log file.

 You can choose the language used for the user interface, provided that a translation has been contributed for that language.
 Checking the ""Use Windows display language"" check box will tell the app to use the language specified in the Windows settings, which will be used if a translation is available; otherwise, English (en-US) will be used.
 The drop-down allows you to choose a specific language from the list of defined languages.
-Changing the language will cause the application to restart.
+Changing language options will cause the application to restart.

 The last screen is the About screen.
 This screen shows information about the app such as the version